Disabled man died in Mt Roskill after being coached to commit arson, court hears

 In 2008, aged 17, she broke up with her boyfriend at the time.
 Upset and angry at him, she arranged for someone to set fire to his car while it was outside his house.

 In 2016, she was living with her mother in a flat in Mt Roskill.
-Her parents were in dispute and her father was seeking a divorce.
+Her parents were having a dispute and her father was seeking a divorce.

 The woman falsely accused two of her father's friends of coming to the flat to assault her.
 She asked Ewart, her neighbour at the time, to make up a story about witnessing the assault.